Empaths attract narcissists

 I’d been happily single for 9 months before I bumped into Andrew while we were both on jury service.
 He’d seek me out each break and at lunchtime, bringing me coffee and pastries from the canteen.

-He (the narcissist I attracted and fell in love with) looked so gorgeous in his expensive suits and shirts, casually open at the neck, and he smelled divine.
+He looked so gorgeous in his expensive suits and shirts, casually open at the neck, and he smelled divine.
 I’d spoken about him to my friends and laughed “If he doesn’t ask for my number on the last day, I’m going to ask for his.”
 I’d never done that before and I’m not sure I would’ve but, in the end, I didn’t have to.
 He waved his phone at me with a questioning but confident lopsided smile and I melted.

 The narcissist of my life